 \subsection{Effective gauging}

 Instead of imposing the Gauss law strictly, let us consider the Hamiltonian of the form

 for a sufficiently large $K>0$.
 The last term is nothing but the Gauss law operator and commutes with other terms by construction.
-Therefore the ground state of this Hamiltonian also satisfies the Gauss law. refer the procedure to such a Hamiltonian as \textit{effective} gauging.
-Since we have no Gauss law constraint anymore in this Hamiltonian, the operator $\prod_{j}X_{j}$, which acts trivially on the Hilbert space with strict Gauss law, acts faithfully on the entire Hilbert space and it still generates a global $\mathbb{Z}_2$ symmetry.
+Therefore the ground state of this Hamiltonian also satisfies the Gauss law.
+We refer to the procedure of utilizing such a Hamiltonian as \textit{effective} gauging.
+Since we have no Gauss law constraint anymore in this model, the operator $\prod_{j}X_{j}$, which acts trivially on the Hilbert space with strict Gauss law constraint, acts faithfully on the entire Hilbert space and it still generates a global $\mathbb{Z}_2$ symmetry.
 Thus the global symmetry of the effective gauged Hamiltonian \eqref{aeq:TFI_eff} is $\mathbb{Z}_2\times\mathbb{Z}_2$.
 With respect to this $\mathbb{Z}_2\times\mathbb{Z}_2$ symmetry, the finite depth unitary circuit $U_{CZ}$ can be understood as an SPT entangler.
 Therefore, the Hamiltonian \eqref{aeq:TFI_eff} and the Hamiltonian

-is differ by the non-trivial $\mathbb{Z}_2\times\mathbb{Z}_2$ SPT phase.
-For example, when $J>1$ the ground state of the effective gauged Hamiltonian \eqref{aeq:TFI_eff} is in the non-trivial SPT phase while \eqref{aeq:TFI_eff_unitary} is in the trivial phase.
+differ by the presence of a nontrivial $\mathbb{Z}_2\times\mathbb{Z}_2$ SPT phase.
+For example, when $J>1$ the ground state of the effective gauged Hamiltonian \eqref{aeq:TFI_eff} is in the nontrivial SPT phase while \eqref{aeq:TFI_eff_unitary} is in the trivial phase.
 Notably, the model \eqref{aeq:TFI_eff} shows a gapless symmetry-protected topological order at the critical point $J=1$.